deno-module/download/README.md

 export * from "https://deno.land/x/download@v1.0.1/mod.ts"
 ```

 After that you can import your local `/dependencies/download.ts` file everywhere you need it.
+Note that the examples in this file are using the non-versioned url to keep them straightforward.

 ## Usage

 ##### SAMPLE 1 :
+This is how you can use the download function directly in a ts file executable by deno.

 ``` ts
 import { download } from "https://deno.land/x/download/mod.ts";